 (a) Red Backpack Fund: Grants for Female Business Owners:

 The Spanx by Sara Blakely Foundation is making $5 million available through 1,000 grants of $5,000 each to female entrepreneurs in the U.S. to help alleviate the immediate needs and support the long-term recovery of those impacted by this crisis.
+The Red Backpack Fund application portal will be open from July 6 through July 13, 2020.
 For more information, visit their website.

 (b) Philly VIP: Free Legal Service: